Generic mean curvature flows with cylindrical singularities I: the normal forms and nondegeneracy: Introduction

 \section{Introduction}

-The paper focuses on investigating generic mean curvature flows with cylindrical singularities.
-Mean curvature flow (MCF) is a fundamental geometric flow that has attracted considerable attention in diverse fields, including geometry, partial differential equations, and applied mathematics.
+This paper focuses on mean curvature flows with cylindrical singularities.
+Mean curvature flow is a fundamental geometric flow that has attracted considerable attention in diverse fields, including geometry, partial differential equations, and applied mathematics.

-MCF is defined as a family of hypersurfaces $\{\bM_\tau\}_{\tau\in I}$ evolving in $\mathbb{R}^{n+1}$ according to the equation $\pr_\tau x=\vec{H}(x)$, where $\vec H$ is the mean curvature vector.
-Singularities must appear in MCFs that originate from smooth embedded closed hypersurfaces.
-Therefore, understanding singularities is crucial to understanding MCFs.
+Mean curvature flow is defined as a family of hypersurfaces $\{\bM_\tau\}_{\tau\in I}$ evolving in $\mathbb{R}^{n+1}$ according to the equation $\pr_\tau x=\vec{H}(x)$, where $\vec H$ is the mean curvature vector.
+Singularities must appear in mean curvature flows that originate from smooth embedded closed hypersurfaces.
+Therefore, understanding singularities is crucial to understanding mean curvature flows.
 The analysis of singularities involves a blow-up procedure.
-Huisken \cite{Hu1} introduced the concept of rescaled mean curvature flow (RMCF) to study these singularities.
-The RMCF is a family of hypersurfaces $\{M_t\}_{t\in[0,\infty)}$ satisfying the equation the equation $ \pr_t x=\vec{H}+\frac{x^\perp}{2}. $ When the first singularity of the mean curvature flow $\{\bM_\tau\}_{\tau\in[-1,0)}$ occurs at the spacetime point $(0,0)\in \R^{n+1}\times \R$, the corresponding RMCF $\{M_t\}_{t\in[0,\infty)}$ that captures this singularity is defined as follows:
+Huisken \cite{Hu1} introduced the concept of rescaled mean curvature flow to study these singularities.
+The rescaled mean curvature flow is a family of hypersurfaces $\{M_t\}_{t\in[0,\infty)}$ satisfying the equation the equation $ \pr_t x=\vec{H}+\frac{x^\perp}{2}. $ When the first singularity of the mean curvature flow $\{\bM_\tau\}_{\tau\in[-1,0)}$ occurs at the spacetime point $(0,0)\in \R^{n+1}\times \R$, the corresponding rescaled mean curvature flow $\{M_t\}_{t\in[0,\infty)}$ that captures this singularity is defined as follows:

-The singularity model, known as a shrinker, is obtained as a (subsequential) limit of the RMCF, and it satisfies the equation $\vec H+\frac{x^\perp}{2}=0$.
+The singularity models, known as shrinkers, are obtained as a (subsequential) limit of the rescaled mean curvature flow, and they satisfy the equation $\vec H+\frac{x^\perp}{2}=0$.

-The RMCF can be viewed as a dynamical system, a perspective introduced by Colding-Minicozzi in a series of papers \cite{CM1,CM2,CM6,CM7}.
+The rescaled mean curvature flow can be viewed as a dynamical system, a perspective introduced by Colding-Minicozzi in a series of papers \cite{CM1,CM2,ColdingMinicozzi19_Dynamics,CM7}.
 To describe this system, let $\Sigma\subset\mathbb{R}^{n+1}$ be a hypersurface, and define its Gaussian area as follows: where $\cH^n$ represents the $n$-dimensional Hausdorff measure.
-In this context, a RMCF $M_t$ corresponds to the negative gradient flow of the Gaussian area, and a shrinker is a fixed point of this flow.
+In this context, a rescaled mean curvature flow $M_t$ is the negative gradient flow of the Gaussian area, and a shrinker is a fixed point of this flow.

-The investigation of generic mean curvature flows (MCFs) naturally arose due to the intricate dynamics exhibited by MCFs.
-Specifically, two major observations motivated this study:

-\begin{enumerate} \item The abundance of shrinkers: The vast number of shrinkers makes it seemingly impossible to provide a complete classification of them. \item Complexity of singular sets: When focusing on generic shrinkers, as classified by Colding-Minicozzi \cite{CM1}, the associated singular sets can exhibit highly complicated behavior \cite{CM6}.
-In particular, there exist MCFs with continuous families of singularities, as illustrated by the marriage ring example below. \end{enumerate}